-3 credits (PREREQUISITES: NONE) This course focuses on the practice of advocacy in human services.
+This course focuses on the practice of advocacy in human services.
 Students will learn key principles, strategies, and hands-on skills that are commonly used in advocacy in multiple settings.
-The course highlights strategies and tactics involved in advocacy and challenges and dilemmas organizers face in the field.
-Emphasis will be in agency, legislative, legal, and community advocacy.
-Students will have an opportunity to design and execute an advocacy strategy within their interests.
+The course highlights strategies and tactics used in advocacy, and challenges and dilemmas organizers face in the field.
+Emphasis will be on agency, legislative, legal and community advocacy.
+Students will have an opportunity to design and execute an advocacy strategy within their areas of interest.

-HSR 106 - Interviewing & Counseling
+HSR 106 - Interviewing & Counseling 3 credits (PREREQUISITE: HSR 101)

-3 credits (PREREQUISITE: HSR 101) This course is a survey of interviewing and counseling techniques for paraprofessionals working in geriatrics, mental health, youth programs, rehabilitation, corrections, substance abuse and other human service settings.
-Students will lean effective interviewing techniques necessary for developing a plan of service and the techniques and application of counseling in human service work.
+This course is a survey of interviewing and counseling techniques for paraprofessionals working in geriatrics, mental health, youth programs, rehabilitation, disability services, corrections, substance abuse and other human service settings.
+Students will learn effective interviewing techniques necessary for developing a plan of service and the techniques and application of counseling in human service work.
+Professional codes of ethics will also be reviewed.